-Native vegetation is vital for the health of our environment, supporting native animals and agriculture and protecting soils and water.
+Native vegetation is vital for the health of our environment.
+It is intrinsic to our rural landscapes and regional communities, supports native animals and agriculture, and protects soils and water.

-Monitoring and reporting on landcover change provides a foundational and necessary scientific basis for measuring environmental, social and economic impacts to the natural resources and biodiversity of NSW.
+This work provides a scientific basis for measuring the environmental, social and economic impacts of landcover change on our natural resources and biodiversity.

 For more information, go to Landcover science.